DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/local-grouping.md

 # LocalGrouping Plugin Reference

-Plugin that performs local grouping and group expanding/collapsing.
+A plugin that performs local grouping and group expanding/collapsing.

 ## User Reference